 Apply Online Here!
 Applications are reviewed on a rolling basis.

-For January Term 2022 projects, the priority deadline for applications is December 1, 2021.
+For January Term 2022 projects, the priority deadline for applications was December 1, 2021.
 At this time funding is still available and applications being accepted and reviewed on a rolling basis.

 If you have questions about the application or the process, you may contact CCE Program Administrative Assistant Liz Cleveland in the Center for Community Engagement at email@example.com.
 Please note that applications should be submitted well in advance of when the funds are needed (may need 3-4 weeks or more).
 Longer time will be required if your travel request must be reviewed by the Global Operations Committee.
 Processing of requests and checks can take 2-3 weeks or more depending upon individual circumstances.